Cap Penalties

 The landing spot problem

-The Jets took Sadiq 38th overall, second round.
+The Jets took Sadiq 16th overall, first round.
 The TE room is now Sadiq and one veteran on a one-year deal.
-He is the unquestioned TE1 from day one.
+He is the unquestioned TE1 from day one, and the first-round capital tells you the Jets plan to give him a real role.

 The scheme is where this falls apart.
 The Jets ran 12-personnel on 14% of snaps in 2025, which is 28th in the league.
 The starting TE in their offense got 56 targets last season.
 That is TE16 volume by the floor, which puts Sadiq in the TE10-12 range with positive variance.
-That is not the rookie TE1 outcome the 1.08 ADP requires.
+The first-round capital tilts the realistic outcome up to TE8-TE10, but that is still not the rookie TE1 outcome the 1.08 ADP requires.

 The Jets' offensive coordinator carry-over from 2025 is the part that hurts.
 The scheme is not changing.
 The 12-personnel rate is not changing.
 Sadiq's snap count cap is in the 70-75% range.